ropensci-archive/seasl/README.md

 `csl` is an R client for exploring CSL styles.

-This package is inspired by and steals ideas from the Ruby gem [csl](https://github.com/inukshuk/csl-ruby)
+This package is inspired by the Ruby gem [csl](https://github.com/inukshuk/csl-ruby)

 The [Citation Style Language 1.0.1 specification](http://citationstyles.org/downloads/specification.html)